 Cooperative will place visible seals on all meters and meter enclosures and such seals shall not be broken or disturbed by anyone other than authorized Cooperative representatives.

-Tampering with seals or any wiring between the meter and Cooperative's service wires by anyone other than authorized Cooperative representatives may be sufficient cause for discontinuance of service.
+Tampering with wiring between the meter and Cooperative's service wires by anyone other than authorized Cooperative representatives may be sufficient cause for discontinuance of service.